Overview of New Hampshire Testing Requirements

 - Complete an approved educator preparation program or complete one of the alternate certification routes

 - Pass The Praxis Series® tests for their certification area

 For more information on educator certification procedures, visit New Hampshire's Bureau of Credentialing.

 Teacher candidates or those wishing to become certified must take The Praxis Series tests.

-Prior to entering a teacher education program at your college or university, you may be required to take the Praxis I® tests to demonstrate your qualifications.
+Prior to entering an educator preparation program at your college or university, you may be required to take the Praxis® Core Academic Skills for Educators (Core) tests to demonstrate your qualifications.

-In New Hampshire, you must also take the appropriate Praxis II® tests for each area of certification you seek.
+In New Hampshire, you must also take the appropriate Praxis® Subject Assessments (formerly the Praxis II® tests) for each area of certification you seek.

 - About the Praxis Tests

 - The Praxis Series® Information Bulletin